10 best low-risk investments in March 2023

 The trade-off, of course, is that in lowering risk exposure, investors are likely to earn lower returns over the long run.
 That may be fine if your goal is to preserve capital and maintain a steady flow of interest income.

 But if you’re looking for growth, consider investing strategies that match your long-term goals.
 Even higher-risk investments such as stocks have segments (such as dividend stocks) that reduce relative risk while still providing attractive long-term returns.

 What to consider

-Depending on how much you’re willing to risk, there are a couple of scenarios that could play out:
+Depending on how much risk you’re willing to take, there are a couple of scenarios that could play out:

 - No risk — You’ll never lose a cent of your principal.

-- Savings accounts
+- High-yield savings accounts

-- Savings bonds
+- Series I savings bonds

-- Certificates of deposit
+- Short-term certificates of deposit